 Before applying for a payday advance, check to see that the payday loan company that you are dealing with is licensed to operate in your state.
 There are states where payday loans are illegal.
 State licenses are typically displayed on rates and terms web pages on a lender’s website, or displayed in the store.
 If you are unsure if a lender is licensed in your state, you can check with your state bank regulator to ensure that you’re borrowing from a legitimate company.
 Please note that some states do not require a state license, depending on the product that is offered in your state.

 Ready to start your payday loan application?
 Speedy Cash maintains licenses in every state in which we lend and abides by all payday loan best practices to ensure a fair loan experience every time.Apply Now

 In Texas, Speedy Cash operates as a Registered Credit Access Business (CAB).
 The actual Lender is an unaffiliated third party.
+Speedy Cash engages in the money transmission and/or currency exchange business as an authorized delegate of MoneyGram Payment Systems, Inc. and Western Union Financial Services under Chapter 151 of the Texas Finance Code.
 In Ohio, SCIL, Inc. dba Speedy Cash, is a registered Ohio Credit Services Organization (CS.900174.000) operating pursuant to the Ohio Credit Services Organization Act.
 The actual lender is an unaffiliated third party.